 The qualities an adjustable bed mattress should have

 Simply put, the perfect mattress for an adjustable base should be as flexible as possible.
 Since the base is constructed of several moving parts, the mattress should contour to the base as much as possible, so as to fit as snuggly to the base as possible.
-If you want to buy a rigid mattress, our advice is don’t.
+If you want to buy a rigid mattress, our advice is to not buy an adjustable base.

 Mattresses that are a bit, or more than a bit, on the rigid side, tend to wear out a lot more quickly when coupled with an adjustable base.
 They simply can’t withstand the constant changes in shape, and they don’t fit properly to the base.
-All of this increases stress on the mattress, making it less durable.
+All of this increases stress on the mattress, making it less durable, and decreases its lifespan.

 The second aspect is the size and weight of the mattress.
 As said already, adjustable bases are complicated.
 They have movable parts, electric motors, joints… A good adjustable base mattress is not a heavy mattress.